boisgera/cards-against-humanity/README.md

   - **I couldn't code if my life depended on it, is this project for me?**
     Do you lack [the proper motivation](https://i.ytimg.com/vi/mWqGJ613M5Y/maxresdefault.jpg)?
-    More seriously, learning Javascript -- and a new set of APIs -- will be needed and it's going to take a bit of time;
-    but some of your Python skills should be transferable.
-And on the other hand, I (wildly) guess that it should be "reasonably easy" to get a clunky but working prototype if you opt for a very simple interface (say, only text and buttons and maybe a complex initial setup to connect to the peers)[^2].
+    Let's ne honest, learning Javascript -- and a new set of APIs -- will take dôme effort, but some of your Python skills should be transferable.
+And additionally, I believe that it should be reasonably easy to get a clunky ans minimalistic but working prototype[^2].
-    Of course, there is still potentially plenty of work to do at this point if you want to provide a more polished user experience.

 [^2]: This statement is highly non-contractual. 😉